thejose5/movement-primitives/README.md

 This  repository contains the implementation of algorithms for robot learning from human demonstration on ROS.

-*Folder Descriptions:*
+**Folder Descriptions:**
-msg: Contains all the .msg files used in this repository
+*msg*: Contains all the .msg files used in this repository
-saved_primitives: Contains trained Primitives
+*saved_primitives*: Contains trained Primitives
-src: contains the source code for the implementation of each algorithm
+*src*: contains the source code for the implementation of each algorithm
-training_data: Contains the data used to train movement primitives
+*training_data*: Contains the data used to train movement primitives

 *The following algorithms have been implemented currently*
 1. Interaction Probabilistic Movement Primitives: